 Florida Statutes Section 768.096 (employer presumption against negligent hiring)

 For negligence actions, there is a four year statute of limitations.

 For wrongful death actions, there is a two year statute of limitations.
 However, in cases of wrongful death involving intentional torts, there is no such limitation.

 |Can a Trucking Company be Held Liable?||

 Yes, a trucking company can be vicariously liable for damages caused by its driver, but only where the driver was acting within the scope of his or her employment at the time of the incident.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Related Resources for Florida Truck Accident Laws

-Need Help?
-Get a Free Initial Review of Your Florida Truck Accident Case
+Get Professional Legal Help With Your Florida Truck Accident Case